guardian/support-service-lambdas/README.md

 These tests do not (YET!) run automatically.
 If you deploy to PROD without checking this, the lambdas will deploy but not actually work.

-You can run the tests that hit external services by running `sbt effectsTest:test`.
+You can run the tests that hit external services by running `sbt effects:test`.
 This would need suitable AWS credentials to get hold of the config as well as config file under .aws with the content:
 ```
 [default]
 region = eu-west-1
 ```
 You can tag your integration new tests with `taggedAs EffectsTest`.
-This ignores them from the standard `sbt test`.
+This ignores them from the standard `sbt local:test`.

 ### Testing post deployment to CODE/PROD
 After deploy you can't relax until you know an HTTP request will hit your lambda, and that your lambda can access any external services.